 Naturally, we’ve got free previews at TCJ.com — here are excerpts from R.C.
 Harvey’s interview with Mort Walker, Matthias Wivel’s conversation with Emmanuel Guilbert, and Kent Worcester’s review of two anthologies, the Lynda Barry-edited The Best American Comics 2008 and the Ivan Brunetti-edited An Anthology of Graphic Fiction, Cartoons, and True Stories Vol. 2.

 Now available for preview and pre-order: Everybody Is Stupid Except for Me and Other Astute Observations by Peter Bagge, collecting a decade of informed, provocative, cantankerous & hilarious cartoon opinion pieces for Reason magazine from our favorite libertarian curmudgeon, on topics ranging from Stupid War to Stupid Sex and, of course, Stupid Politicians.
 This book is scheduled to be in stock in June and in stores approximately 4 weeks later.

 View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 17-page PDF preview containing all the strips from January, 1971!
+And at our product info page, download a 12-page PDF excerpt!

 View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 12-page PDF preview containing an entire Sparky Watts story!
+And at our product info page, download a 10-page PDF excerpt!